Home > Pillows + Cushions > Decorative > Easy Ragged Edge Toss Pillows

 - Along the open end, cut each layer independently, snipping up to but not through the stitching line.

-- When clipped all around, wash and dry the pillow to soften and rag the edges.
+- When clipped all around, wash and dry the pillow cover to soften and rag the edges.
 You may need to launder it more than once to achieve a good amount of ragging.

 - You can also use a nap wire brush to help start the raggedy edge.
 And, you can use your scissors to trim away any especially long, loose threads.

 - When you are happy with your ragged edge, insert the pillow form

 - Match the two lines of stitching at the open end and pin in place.

 - Stitch the two layers together, following along the previous line of stitching, pushing the pillow form to one side as you go.

 - Measure and mark the center of the pillow on both the front and back.

 - With the large hand sewing needle and doubled thread, take a few stitches at the pillow center on one side to secure the thread.